vdclab/vdclab-wiki/NCBI.md

 # NCBI pages related on the wiki

 Other name for this section could be used.
-Maybe `tools of the website` or `interesting features`.
+Maybe `tools of the website` or `interesting features` or `Other NCBI wiki pages` or `Selected NCBI wiki pages` or `Useful NCBI sub pages`.
 Need some reflexion about it

 ## Tools